AnneLew/Lewerentz-etal_2021_Macrophytes-DDG/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of MacrophytesDDG is to analyse submerged macrophytes abundance data for depth diversity gradients
+The goal of MacrophytesDDG is to analyse submerged macrophytes abundance data for depth diversity gradients.
+Raw data source is www.lfu.bayern.de

 ## Installation